Eileen Grady, Executive Director and Artistic Producer

 Robyn Grahn, Community Engagement Coordinator

 Robyn is a Banana Slug marine biology graduate and Mountain Play alumnus.
 She grew up locally and was cast in her first Mountain Play in 1998 in Jim Dunn’s Hello Dolly.
-Recently, Robyn has taken on the exciting roll of engaging with the Bay Area community and abroad about the history of gathering a massive musical production on top of a state park mountain.
+Recently, Robyn has taken on the exciting roll of engaging with the Bay Area community and abroad about the massive musical production on top of a state park mountain that is the Mountain Play.
 Besides taking joy under the shade of the madrones on Mt Tam, Robyn can also be found onstage at various venues around the Bay Area.
-Robyn’s theatrical credits include Twelfth Night (Viola), Comedy of Errors (Adrianna), Emelie du Chatelet (Emelie), Best of Playground (Various Acting Roles), The 39 Steps (Annabella, Margaret, and Pamela), and many more.
+Robyn’s theatrical credits include Comedy of Errors (Adrianna; SF Shakespeare Festival Tour), Emelie du Chatelet (Emilie; Ross Valley Players), Best of Playground ‘21 (Various; Playground SF), Sense and Sensibility (Elinor; Livermore Shakespeare), The 39 Steps (the ladies; Ross Valley Players), and many others.
 Check out other current projects at robyngrahn.com

 Michael Vogel, Special Events Producer